 Some communicators swear by “I” statements.
 “When you do X, I feel Y,” or, “it imposes Z dynamic on the team.”
 This way, the criticism isn’t received as an affront to someone’s character, but rather focuses on the behavior itself and what might be problematic about it.

 Related Article: 10 Ways to Reduce Workplace Stress

 5. Set Clear Expectations

 It’s also important to be transparent about what your expectations are for the outcome of the conversation.
 If the issue goes beyond a personal concern and directly relates to poor job performance, make that very clear.

+Consider actionable steps the employee can take to improve, or provide specific guidance for what enforcement mechanisms can be put in place.
 From that point, you may need to consider what disciplinary actions your company policy outlines, should the problem persist.
 If the employee doesn’t take steps toward the solution you agree upon, what will the consequences be?